braintree/credit-card-type/README.md

 #### Adding Card Types

-You can add additional card brands not supportted by the the module with `addCard`.
+You can add additional card brands not supported by the module with `addCard`.
 Pass in the configuration object.

 ```javascript
 creditCardType.addCard({